AndyDentFree/im-plausibilities/README.md

 ### Other APIs and complications
 * [imPhoto - Using the camera](./imPhoto/README.md) and just sending in the message layout as normal media
 * [webFromIM - Launching a Web URL](./webFromIM/README.md) apparently trivial demo that you **can** launch Safari with a website from inside an iMessage extension.
+* [imPiggie](./imPiggie/README.md) copy of `imUrlDataApp` with the PostHog event processing package added, to prove events can be logged from inside an extension.

 ### Opening other apps from inside iMessage